 - Have no history of bad credit

 - Have not applied for multiple credit cards recently

 - Be an Australian resident

-For more information on the American Express Platinum Metal card, and to receive up to 200,000 Membership Rewards Bonus Points head to.
+For more information on the American Express Platinum card, and to receive 300,000 Membership Rewards Bonus Points head to the American Express website.
 Available to new Card Members only.

 If you don’t quite fit the $100,000 salary requirement for the Amex Platinum Card check out the following cards with great sign-on bonuses.

-American Express Qantas Ultimate Card – 100,000 Point Sign On Bonus when you apply online, are approved and spend $3,000 on your new Card within the first 3 months (T&Cs apply)
+American Express Qantas Ultimate Card – 55,000 Qantas Point Sign-On Bonus when you apply online, are approved and spend $3,000 on your new Card within the first 3 months (T&Cs apply)

-Check out our sneak peek of the new American Express lounge at Sydney Airport below.
+Check out the new American Express lounge at Sydney Airport below.